expo/expo/docs/pages/eas/metadata/faq.md

 ### Does EAS Metadata support the Google Play Store?

 We are committed to EAS Metadata and will expand functionality over time.
-But that also means that not all functionality is implemented in EAS Metadata.
+This also means that not all functionality is implemented in EAS Metadata.
 The Google Play Store is one of those features currently not implemented.
 See the [store config schema](./schema.md#config-schema) for all existing functionality.